Automatic handoff live now

 The scheme is universal.
 Any normal, internet-dependent business that is drowning in repetitive support can run it — an ISP, a hosting or data-center provider, a small booking or rental platform, a utility, a clinic network.

 You don't need a research lab or a hyperscaler budget.
-You need a system that knows your business and answers the phone at 3 a.m. during a power cut.
+You need a system that knows your business and answers the phone at 3 a.m. — so you're not paying a night shift to sit and wait for it to ring.

 One working blueprint, transplantable to any business that lives on the phone.